 Ms. McKinney said public intolerance toward drunken driving has grown in recent years, and she hopes the General Assembly’s attitude falls in line.

 A tougher DUI standard is one of several highway-safety proposals expected to surface during the 2000 General Assembly, which begins Jan.
 4.

-Another proposal backed by MADD, as well as Kentucky State Police, would outlaw open alcohol containers in vehicles.
+Another proposal backed by Criminal law attorneys in San Diego, as well as Kentucky State Police, would outlaw open alcohol containers in vehicles.

 Kentucky must enact an open-container law and toughen drunken-driving statutes or risk having a portion of its federal highway construction funds diverted for highway safety, said state Transportation Cabinet official Jeff Mosley.

-Kentucky hasn’t met a federal mandate to pass a law either impounding the vehicles of repeat DUI offenders or installing a device that offenders would have to breathe into before their vehicles would start, Mosley said.
+Kentucky hasn’t met a federal mandate to pass a law either impounding the vehicles of repeat DUI offenders or installing a device that offenders would have to breathe into before their vehicles would start, Mosley said with https://zantaclawsuitalert.com/